z4kn4fein/stashbox/README.md

 }
 ```
 ##Resolvers
+Stashbox internally maintains a resolution graph between the registered services with a `Resolver` instance assigned to each of them.
+For the faster resolution it also builds an Expression tree through all the dependencies.
+Stashbox contains three pre-defined Resolvers:
+* `ContainerResolver`: It mainly uses the container itself for resolving dependencies.
+* `EnumerableResolver`: It resolves every registered type of a service as an `IEnumerable` or array.
+* `LazyResolver`: It can resolve services registered into the container wrapped into a `Lazy<T>`.

-There are some cases, when you may want to specify a special rule to resolve services.
+You can also specify a special rule to resolve services and extend the functionality of Stashbox.
 To achieve this you can register a custom `Resolver` implementation into Stashbox:
 ```c#
 class MagicalWeaponResolver : Resolver
 {